openpatch/scratch-for-java/README.md

 How many sprites can you display?
 And how does it effect the frame rate and memory usage of your scratch.
 Test it with this example.

-It also show hot to animate a sprite.
+It also show how to animate a sprite.

 ![stress_test](web/assets/stress_test.gif)